+This vegan poutine recipe swaps out a beefy gravy for a mushroom gravy, and, of course, uses plant-based cheese.
 Poutine is a Canadian fast-food specialty with roots in Quebec.
 Basically, it consists of French fries smothered in gravy and topped with cheese.
-This vegan poutine recipe swaps out a beefy gravy for a mushroom gravy, and, of course, uses nondairy cheese.
+It’s easy to make it vegan!

 Make sure to see the shortcut (using organic frozen fries) and the variation (adding plant-based protein) at the end of the recipe box, in the Notes section.